mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 Way Station commander points out that it is highly unlikely LSP will be building any more scout ships of any kind for the Service in the Marches, and they will probably have the contract to build the _Machii_ ships cancelled.
 As for Salvage Factors, he would make sure the Scout Service in the Marches would never undertake work with them again.
-Their favoured company would remain Spinward Salvage.
+Their favored company would remain Spinward Salvage.

 Derren and Hertzog can barely contain their glee at the stupidity of LSP and Salvage Factors.
 Derren points out that it is a tough market, and any kind of edge over Salvage Factors is a huge advantage.